kiralyta/ntak-php/README.md

 # NTAK RMS PHP Api / SDK

-Welcome to my little package, that helps you make NTAK RMS requests.
+Welcome to my little package, that helps you make NTAK RMS requests like a boss.

 ## Installation